 Painted – If you want to match the rotomoulded piece exactly to your product or major assembly, metallic paint is the way to do it. tecni-form are unique among UK moulders in their ability to paint polyethylene and polypropylene.
 By applying their special process, tecni-form can leave the surface ready for you to spray, or they can spray it before delivery.

-For more information visit our Design Library here
+For more information visit our Design Resources here